Skip to main content

 What about SPF?

-If you're one of those people who thinks one application of SPF15 is enough for an entire day outside, it's time to rethink.
+A person who applies SPF15 once daily for an entire day outside is not getting enough protection.
 SPF15 is the lowest SPF recommended by doctors and so offers the least protection.

 The longer you're in the sun, the more you need to apply sunscreen - it's recommended you reapply every two hours, or after swimming or heavy exercise.

-"The SPF rating indicates the level of ultraviolet B (UVB) protection and is rated on a scale from 2 to 50+, whilst the star rating refers to the ultraviolet A (UVA) protection with a scale from 1 to 5," Dr Laftah says.
+"The SPF rating indicates the level of ultraviolet B (UVB) protection and is rated on a scale from 2 to 50+.
+The star rating refers to the ultraviolet A (UVA) protection with a scale from 1 to 5," Dr Laftah says.

 A rating of one star suggests the sunscreen doesn't protect well from UVA rays, so it's best to find one that has a 5-star rating.
 And as for SPF, 30 plus is best.